 Water pressure is controlled by a regulator and can be set to raise or lower a homes pressure, but other variables can effect water pressure like the type of water lines used.
 Copper fittings are soldered to the outside diameter of copper piping maintaining better water flow where plastic fittings are connected using the inside diameter of pipe reducing flow.

 It is important when buying a walk-in tub to get the right size for your body.
 A very small person in a bath too big, will wait longer for the tub to fill, compared to a much larger person using the same size tub.
 This is due to the amount of water a bather’s body displaces.

 Depending on the tub and bather size and a homes water pressure, fill time will vary.
-For a close approximation to know how long it will take to fill a tub.
+To know how long it will take to fill a tub.
 Take a pail, place it under your tub’s spout and record the time it takes to fill.
-Multiply the gallons of water you expect to use by the time it took to fill the bucket then times 60.
+Divide the gallons by the seconds it took to fill the bucket then times 60.
 This will give you the flow rate per minute.
 Example: Using a four US gallon pale.
 It took 45 seconds running bath water temperature to fill up.
 Four divided by 45 gallons is .088 gallons per second.
 Times .088 by 60 = is 5.28 gallons per minute flow rate.